ivedeneev/AGInputControls/README.md

 * Supports auto-sizing height respecting given font and paddings
 * Supports input masks
+* `placeholderColor` is used for coloring underline view and bottom label for default state
 * If you dont need any formatting behaviour just dont specify `formattingMask` (its `nil` by default)

 ## FormattingTextField